StephanieJones1015/summer-chores/README.md

 After adding the very first else if statement, I consoled the result to make sure that the code continued to work.
 After making sure that it did, I continued adding the statements to the rest of the code.

+After getting the output to work and the statements said "You did this or that" I read the directions again and noticed that there were two arguments for the function which included a name and a callback- not just the callback.
+I went back and added a name and then added name to each function.
+This caused an error, which I had to figure out.